PolarBearAndrew/TimeQuery/README.md

 # TimeQuery
-A time query for node.js
+A time query for node.js.

+If you need to use a lot of 'setTimeout' function.
+Use TimeQuery to reduce your server's load.
+TimeQuery only need one 'setInterval' function to imitate all 'setTimeout'.

 How to start demo, you can see a simple demo